liuchengxu/space-vim/README.md

 Q: Why develop this?

 A: I was amazed by spacemacs' beautiful GUI and mnemonic key bindings when using it at the first time.
 Now I often use spacemacs when in GUI environment.
 But in terminal, vim is definitely my first choice.
-Then I hope to maintain consistency in operation in the two scenes as much as possible.
+Then I hope to maintain consistency in operation as much as possible in either scenario.
 Hence I try to reconfigure the vim based on spacemacs' architecture, especially in key bindings and GUI.
 This is space-vim at present.

 ## Contributions